The overlooked skill for every career transition: Holding liminal space. (plus 5 ways to increase your capacity)

 Uncertainty causes more stress than inevitable pain.

-Our brain doesn’t like uncertainty, and so wants to move through liminal spaces as quickly as possible.
+Your brain doesn’t like uncertainty.
+It wants to move through liminal spaces as quickly as possible.

 Your brain wants to reduce the friction of sitting in that space of not knowing.
-It’s uncomfortable because your brain craves stability and predictability.
+It craves stability and predictability.
 And the liminal space is anything but stable and predictable.

 Recognize your coping mechanisms for reducing uncertainty

-But neither W. nor N. fall back on their coping mechanism.
-Because they’re in coaching with me and have the space and support to hold the tension and discomfort that the liminal space brings.
+But neither W. nor N. fell back on their coping mechanism for long.
+Because they were in coaching with me and had the space and learned tools to hold the tension and discomfort of that liminal space, and took different actions as a result.

 Liminal spaces are your jump-off point to your most significant and, perhaps, most fulfilling next chapter of life.